Trent River Crossing (Campbellford Bridge) and Surrounding Road Network

 11. bridges do NOT CREATE COMMUNITY.
 This one will destroy ours.

-Terryk about 2 years ago
+Terryk over 2 years ago

 We are moving toward active and greener transportation.
 More people will be biking (look at increase in e-bikes).
 This bridge needs a separated bike lane to connect to the trail system as well.
 Is there currently a plan to include separated bike lanes on the new bridge?
 Thank you.